$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The holographic dictionary

 The dilaton field $x$ is defined in the same form as the gauge parameter $\lambda$ in order to maintain consistency with the equations of motion and compatibility with the asymptotic symmetry group.
 This structural alignment allows the dilaton to behave as a coadjoint element in the gauge theory and to act as a stabilizing agent for the residual symmetries.
 Moreover, this choice ensures the well-posedness of the variational principle and enables the consistent derivation of the conserved Casimir function $C$.
 Thus, defining $x$ in the same form as $\lambda$ is crucial for preserving the asymptotic symmetry group, ensuring the consistency of the theory, and facilitating the formulation of boundary dynamics in a holographic context.

 By substituting the gauge parameter $\lambda$ into the field transformation laws~\eqref{gauge transformation}, the resulting infinitesimal gauge transformations are found to be:

 Under the imposed boundary conditions, the corresponding canonical charges $\mathcal{Q}_a[\lambda]$ and $\mathcal{Q}_x[\lambda]$ remain integrable, thereby allowing $\mathcal{L}$ and $\mathcal{X}$ to be interpreted as conserved quantities.
-These gauge transformations are instrumental in uncovering the structure of the asymptotic symmetry algebra~\cite{Banados:1998pi}.
+These gauge transformations are instrumental in uncovering the structure of the ASA~\cite{Banados:1998pi}.

 By analyzing the asymptotic symmetries, one can integrate the variations of the canonical boundary charges, $\delta_\lambda \mathcal{Q}_a$ as given in Eq.~\eqref{ebc08666} and $\delta_\lambda \mathcal{Q}_x$ in Eq.~\eqref{ebc08667}, to arrive at the following expressions: